-	All of the binaries can be found on the .NET Core getting started page which points to the latest stable releases.
+All of the binaries can be found on the .NET Core installation guide which points to the latest stable releases.
 If you wish to use newer (and potentially unstable) releases or the latest, you can use the links from the CLI repo.

 Using the installer script

 Using the installer script allows for non-administrative installation on your build server.
 It also allows a very easy automation.
 The script itself will download the ZIP/tarball files needed and will unpack them; it will also add the install location on the local machine to the PATH so that the tools become available for invocation immediately post-install.